Jill Brothers: Women's

+For the 2022-23 season, Brothers joined Andrea Kelly’s New Brunswick rink at second alongside teammates Katie Vandenborre at lead and Sylvie Quillian at third.
+Major events that they competed in included the 2022 PointsBet Invitational, where they were eliminated by Jennifer Jones in their lone game, and the 2022 HearingLife Tour Challenge Tier 2 event, which they qualified for as the host team, and went 3-1 before losing in the quarterfinal.
+They were the winners of the 2023 New Brunswick Scotties Tournament of Hearts, going undefeated in the tournament, but did not fare as well in the 2023 Scotties Tournament of Hearts, going 3-5 in pool play.
+For 2023-24, she would reunite with Carmody on a Nova Scotia rink skipped by Marie Christianson, along with teammates Heather Smith and Taylour Stevens.
+Smith took over as skip later in the season but threw third stones while Brothers threw fourth.
+They competed in several minor events but only two major ones: the 2024 Nova Scotia Scotties Tournament of Hearts, where they went 4-1 in the qualifying round and defeated Black’s team in the final 5-4, and the 2024 Scotties Tournament of Hearts, where they went 3-5 in pool play, missing the playoffs.
+Team Christianson/Smith would disband at the end of the season.

-At the beginning of the 2024-25 curling season, team Christina Black announced that Brothers would be joining the team as third, alongside Jenn Baxter and Karlee Everist.The team had success in their first season together, winning the Tier 2 event of the 2024 Tour Challenge, qualifying them for the 2024 National Grand Slam, where they lost in the Quarterfinals to Anna Hasselborg.
-Black would also go on to fin the 2025 NS Women's Championship, beating clubmate Mackenzie Mitchell in the final, qualifying the team to represent Nova Scotia at the 2025 Scotties Tournament of Hearts.
-At the 2025 Scotties, the Black rink finished 2nd in Pool B with a 6–2 record, and would make it to the semifinals, where she lost to Kerri Einarson 9–8 after a measurement in the 10th end, winning a bronze medal for Nova Scotia.
+At the beginning of the 2024-25 curling season, Black's team announced that Brothers would be joining them as third, alongside Jenn Baxter and Karlee Everist.The team had success in their first season together, winning the Tier 2 event of the 2024 Tour Challenge, qualifying them for the 2024 National Grand Slam, where they lost in the Quarterfinals to Anna Hasselborg.
+Black would also go on to win the 2025 NS Women's Championship, beating clubmate Mackenzie Mitchell in the final, qualifying the team to represent Nova Scotia at the 2025 Scotties Tournament of Hearts.
+At the 2025 Scotties, the Black rink finished 2nd in Pool B with a 6–2 record, and would make it to the semifinals, where they lost to Kerri Einarson 9–8 after a measurement in the 10th end, winning a bronze medal for Nova Scotia.